Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Introduction

-The work in~\cite{Hoff24commsaware} proposes a null-space-based behavioural approach to distributed formation control that is also communications-aware.
+\cite{Hoff24commsaware} proposes a null-space-based behavioural approach to distributed formation control that is also communications-aware.
 The communication is defined to occur sequentially under a time-division medium access control strategy.
 The formation that shall be maintained is scaled to maintain a constant packet loss probability based on the experienced signal-to-noise ratio, which is modelled as a random walk in some of the case studies in the paper.
+The data volume to exchange is small, using six real numbers in all, and can be reduced further with knowledge of the expected range and resolution of each number.

-The work in~\cite{Zhang24sparrow} proposes a formation-path-planning control algorithm that builds on the sparrow search algorithm, a swarm intelligence algorithm.
+\cite{Zhang24sparrow} proposes a formation-path-planning control algorithm that builds on the sparrow search algorithm, a swarm intelligence algorithm.
 The approach is leader-follower-type, in which the leader shares the trajectory with the followers and the followers coordinate their movements among themselves, and the algorithm also handles collision avoidance.
-The algorithm is shown to converge to formation in their case study, although communication is here assumed to be reliable (lossless).
+The algorithm is shown to converge to formation in their case study, although communication is here assumed to be reliable (lossless), and the exact packet structure is not clear.

-The work in~\cite{Gomes18attainableset} proposes an admissible-set MPC approach to control the formation of a collection of AUVs.
-The method here is demonstrated in simulation, and lets the vehicles avoid obstacles, although the authors assume the acoustic communication to be reliable.
+\cite{Gomes18attainableset} proposes an admissible-set MPC approach to control the formation of a collection of AUVs.
+The method here is demonstrated in simulation, and lets the vehicles avoid obstacles, although the authors assume the acoustic communication to be reliable, and the packet structure is unclear.

-The work in~\cite{Hadi24reinforcement} proposes a deep reinforcement-learning approach to plan motion and control a formation.
+\cite{Hadi24reinforcement} proposes a deep reinforcement-learning approach to plan motion and control a formation.
 The approach is leader-follower type, where the leader is to reach a point with shortest possible safe path, and the follower is to maintain a position relative to the leader while keeping away from obstacles.
-Communication is considered unidirectional in one solution and bidirectional in another.
+Communication is considered unidirectional in one solution and bidirectional in another, and the packets appear to contain state information; information that may have compression potential.
 The use cases consider variable communication delay, but also reliable (lossless) links.